wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 3.2 =

+The calendar is now doing a better job of reporting errors when it can't parse the post information from the blog.

 = 3.1.1 =

 This version is exactly the same as version 3.1, but it's been fully tested against WordPress 3.9.